ceford/cefjdemos-data-jdm-user-en/articles/media/media-uploading-svg-files.md

 From now on, you should be able to upload SVG files into the Media Manager.
 Unless...

-## Why is Joomla still preventing me from uploading SVG files?
+## Joomla still prevents uploading of SVG files?

 SVG is not a raster image format (like PNG files, which contain pixels), it is written in XML (Extensible Markup Language).
 It is text-based,